ParanoidUser/codewars-handbook/kata/7-kyu/calculate-the-harmonic-conjugated-point-of-a-triplet-of-aligned-points/README.md

 - We draw the diagonals of the quadrilateral ABNM; they are AN and BM and they intersect at point K

-- We unit, with a line L and K, and this line intects the line of points A, B and C at point D
+- We unit, with a line L and K, and this line intersects  the line of points A, B and C at point D

 The point D is named the Conjugated Harmonic Point of the points A, B, C.
 You can get more knowledge related with this point at: (https://en.wikipedia.org/wiki/Projective_harmonic_conjugate)